nitrozyna/CTCI_6th_edition_python/README.md

-# CTCI_6th_edition_python
-Solutions to "Cracking the Coding Interview" in Python
+# Python solutions to [Cracking the Coding Interview](http://www.crackingthecodinginterview.com/) by Gayle Laakmann McDowell